Updated June 2021 - Available as a podcast!

-When the judge is ready to deal with your case the court clerk will call out your name and that of the other party.
-(They read the name of the applicant, the person who filed the first application or motion, first.)
-Walk to the front of the courtroom and stand until the judge invites you to sit.
+When the judge is ready to deal with your case, the court clerk will call out your name and that of the other party. (they read the name of the person who initiated the file first) Walk to the front of the courtroom and stand until the judge invites you to sit.
 If a lawyer is participating they will introduce themselves.
-If they don’t introduce you or there is no lawyer involved, introduce yourself or the judge will ask your name.
+If they don’t introduce you or there is no lawyer involved, introduce yourself and provide your pronouns, or the judge will ask.

 When a party (a person involved in a lawsuit) has a lawyer, their lawyer will speak for them except when they testify (take an oath or affirmation to tell the truth and speak from the witness box).
 A party who doesn’t have a lawyer may have a support person with them in a family court trial to provide quiet help unless the judge decides it would be disruptive or unfair.
 See the Court’s Support Person Guidelines for more on this.

 There are usually four stages in a family court trial:

 The judge may begin by asking each party what court orders they are requesting, what the issues are, what their position on each issue is, and how many witnesses they will present during the hearing.
 If you have prepared a brief opening statement covering those matters, ask the judge if you may make it.